KayleePop/loadjs-torrent/README.md

 ##### Default: `true`
 A boolean stating whether execution order matters for the loaded scripts.

-If true, scripts will be loaded as soon as they are downloaded and the `async` attribute will be applied, like this:
+If true, scripts will be loaded in the order that they finish downloading, and the `async` attribute will be applied, like this:
 ```html
 <script src="..." async></script>
 ```

-If false, scripts will be loaded all together once they are all finished downloading and will execute in order without the async attribute.
+If false, scripts will be loaded in order as each one finishes downloading and will execute in order without the async attribute.
+If one script takes a very long time to load, then it will block the scripts after it but not before it.

-The order of files and directories in a torrent can be customized on creation with a Bittorrent client.
-This is possible with Vuze.
+The order is based on the torrent, and it can be customized on creation with a Bittorrent client.
+Custom ordering is possible with Vuze.

 ## Client
 ##### Default: `new WebTorrent()`
 The WebTorrent client instance to use.

-Creating a new WebTorrent client for every file creates unecessary overhead, so you can pass in an existing one for torrentJs to use instead.
+Creating a new WebTorrent client for every file creates unnecessary overhead, so you can pass in an existing one for torrentJs to use instead.

 ##### Example:
 ```javascript